workdd/workdd/README.md

 [What is Deep Learning Inference?](https://manchann.tistory.com/16) <br/>

 #### Serverless Computing (2020.03.18 ~ 2021.08.19)
-I researched serverless computing when I was undergraduate <br/>
+I researched Serverless Computing when I was undergraduate <br/>
 What I published with my professor. <br/>
 [Evaluation of Network File System as a Shared Data Storage in Serverless Computing](https://dl.acm.org/doi/10.1145/3429880.3430096)